megabyte-labs/install.doctor/docs/scripts/after/run_onchange_after_14-warp.sh.tmpl.md

         logg info 'Already connected to CloudFlare WARP' fi else
-    logg warn '`warp-cli` was not installed so CloudFlare Zero Trust cannot be joined' fi
+    logg warn 'warp-cli was not installed so CloudFlare Zero Trust cannot be joined' fi
 {{ end -}}
 ```